 - Iteration: The developing team works to deliver the software based on the changing requirements of the stakeholders and feedbacks.

-- Retirement: In this phase activity is known as system decommissioning or system sunsetting is done i.e. removal of a system release from production.
+- Retirement: In this phase, activity is known as system decommissioning or system sunsetting, i.e., removing a system release from production.

 Top Agile Companies

 Many companies use an agile model for their development process rather than traditional models like a waterfall.
 It is gaining success due to its adaptability feature, i.e., accommodation of the changes in the requirements in the middle of the development process.
 It requires a framework like a scrum or scrumban and many more, as mentioned above.

 There are many top companies that have started using Agile Scrum, and it transformed their working style:

 IBM (International Business Machines) is one of the biggest names in the technology world-famous for creating computer hardware, middleware, and software.
 IBM offers its management software called IBM Rational Team Concert that incorporates an agile development environment.
 Agile Scrum helped a lot in improving its business operations, and hence improvements in various metrics like defect backlog, maintenance was witnessed.

 Google is a big name in the tech field.
 It is the second-biggest tech company in the world.
 Google has many applications that need continuous updates before they are brought for use to users, like Google Maps, Gmail, and many more.
 This is somewhat possible by the Agile-based mindset.

 3M is an American Manufacturer that manufactures industrial safety, health care, Electronics, and consumer products.
 Initially, it was using a traditional Waterfall method for software development, but this method faced several hurdles, especially in terms of cost reduction and speed enhancement of the development process.
 So they installed Agile with Scrum, which helped them a lot in the development process.